1Marc/modern-todomvc-vanillajs/readme.md

 # Additional Examples

-## Application Architecture
+## App Architecture

+People were concerned about scalabillty of apps like this since there's no components and it's all one App.
+So I extracted the TodoList and App component and wired the components together on the app-architecture branch.

 Branch: https://github.com/1Marc/todomvc-vanillajs-2022/tree/app-architecture

-Then people were concerned about scalabillty of apps like this since there's no components and it's all one App.
-So I extracted the TodoList and App component and wired the components together.

-Also note I realize it is a bit ridiculous to say the word "scalable" in the context of a todo app, but this should more be looked at as a blueprint for building something bigger.
+Note: I realize it is a bit ridiculous to say the word "scalable" in the context of a todo app, but this should more be looked at as a blueprint for building something bigger.
 I plan to make more ambitious examples in the future to show what's possible.

 ## License